The Brayherds are coming to take back the Eightpoints

 - Brayherd Ambush (Double, Everyone) Only usable in the first battle round: Make a bonus move action for this fighter for as many inches as the value of the dice rolled for this ability.

-- Bloodgorge (Double, Bullgors) If an enemy fighter has been taken down by an attack action by this fighter in the same activation, remove damage points from this fighter equal to the value of the dice rolled for this ability.
+- Bloodgorge (Double, Bullgors) If an enemy fighter has been taken down by an attack action by this fighter in the same activation, remove damage points from this fighter.

-- Bestial Charge (Triple, Bestigors) For the rest of this activation, the next time this fighter finishes a move within 1 inch of an enemy fighter, allocate a number of damage points equal to the value of the dice rolled for this ability to an enemy fighter within 1 inch.
+- Bestial Charge (Triple, Bestigors) For the rest of this activation, the next time this fighter finishes a move close to an enemy fighter, do damage to one enemy fighter in melee range.

 Strategy and Tactics for the Beasts of Chaos Warband

-Another approach could be to take a Great Axe Bullgor as your Leader, add in the two other Bullgors you can build from that kit anyway, and then try to compensate for the very low model count with as many cheap Gors as you can.
-It really depends on which playstyle you prefer, but no matter what you choose, use the abilities to guide your strategy: The Beasts of Chaos abilities generally help you get to the enemy quickly, and then build on the momentum of your first kills with Bloodgorge or Rip, Gore and Tear!, so plan a strong first strike with as many strong fighters in the same battle group as you can.
+Another approach could be to take a Doombull as your Leader, add in some more Bullgors, and then try to compensate for the very low model count with as many cheap Gors as you can.
+It really depends on which playstyle you prefer, but no matter what you choose, use the abilities to guide your strategy: The Beasts of Chaos abilities generally help you get to the enemy quickly, and then build on the momentum of your first kills with Bloodgorge, Grisly Trophy or Rip, Gore and Tear!, so plan a strong first strike with as many strong fighters in the same battle group as you can.

-Also remember that none of your fighter types really have any synergies, so feel free to spread them out across the battlefield.
+With the new Agents of Chaos battletome, you can add even more speed to your warband with Centigors or the fearsome Cockatrice, but I would still recommend building your warband around something else.
 No matter what playstyle you choose, I think buying a box of Ungors is a good idea, since it gives you cheap models with both ranged attacks, spear attacks and shields.

 From there, you can branch out towards Bestigors or Bullgors as you see fit.